 This page: Status | Exit Criteria | At Risk | Announcements |

 This is a Candidate Recommendation of Authoring Tool Accessibility Guidelines (ATAG) 2.0 from the Authoring Tool Accessibility Guidelines Working Group.
-This version integrates minor changes in response to comments received on the 10 April 2012 Last Call Working Draft.
-The Working Group received 33 comments on this draft.
-Most of the changes were deemed non-substantive, providing clarification and improving the ability to test the success criteria.
-One success criterion A.4.1.3 Content Changes Reversible (Enhanced)) was removed.
+This version integrates minor editorial changes identified since the publication of the 10 September 2013 Last Call Working Draft.
+The Working Group received 1 comment on this draft which AUWG addressed by a change to Implementing ATAG 2.0.
 For complete detail of the changes, see the automated difference document of ATAG 2.0 with all changes marked from the Last Call Working Draft.

 A Candidate Recommendation is a document that has been widely reviewed and is ready for implementation.
 Publication as a Candidate Recommendation does not imply endorsement by the W3C Membership.
 Before the specification can progress to Proposed Recommendation, the CR exit criteria must be met.
 A test suite and an implementation report will be made during the Candidate Recommendation period.